freeradical13/freeradical13.github.io/index.md

 ## Viruses

-[Viruses][] have DNA or RNA but do not have a membrane or organelles.
-Instead, viruses surround their nucleic acids with a protein shell called a capsid.
+[Viruses][] (singular viron) have DNA or RNA but do not have a nucleus or other organelles.
+Instead, viruses surround their genome with a protein shell called a [capsid][].
+Viruses may have an additional [viral envelope][] around the capsid.
 Viruses reproduce by injecting their genes into an existing cell.
+Viral RNA may be called vRNA.

-Glycoproteins on the capsid help to bind with surface proteins on a target cell.
+Glycoproteins on the capsid or viral envelope help to bind with surface proteins on a target cell.

 Viruses that infect bacteria are called [bacteriophages][] (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.

-A lytic virus causes a cell to ultimately burst and die, whereas a lysogenic virus is integrated permanently without killing the cell.
+A [lytic virus][] causes a cell to ultimately burst and die, whereas a [lysogenic virus][] is integrated permanently without killing the cell.

+Different viruses have different structures and behaviors:

+* [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
+[Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
+RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
+Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.

 ## Immune System